sdcjimmy/ContextEncoder/documentation.md

 #### trainer_class.py
 The class to handle downstream classification tasks training
+- method `get_network`:
+    1. `dicom-resnet`: the network to classify the DICOM labels directly, using RESNET as backbone
+    2. `dicom-vggnet`: the ntwork to classify the DICOM labels directly, using VGGNET as backbone

 ## utilities
 *Mostly deprecated function, may not be needed to run the script*

+# Model
+All the models were defined in this directory

+####